wikipockets/Burger/README.md

 handlebars homework UNC bootcamp - buger restuarant

 # The Eat-da-Burger App
-designed with generative backend using boilerplate ORM, Handlebars for HTML, and ES...5?... for routing, and MYSQL for DB storage with node.js packages such as EXPRESS.
+designed with generative backend using boilerplate ORM, Handlebars for HTML, ES...5?... for routing, and MYSQL for DB storage with node.js packages such as EXPRESS.
 Single page front end
 Good project for learning backend automatic db creation then populating data on frontend